austinEng/metal-sample-nonzero-mip-stencil/README.md

 A texture can't be rendered on its own; it must correspond to some geometric surface that's output by the vertex function and turned into fragments by the rasterizer.
 This relationship is defined by *texture coordinates*: floating-point positions that map locations on a texture image to locations on a geometric surface.

-For 2D textures, texture coordinates are values from 0.0 to 1.0 in both x and y directions.
-A value of (0.0, 0.0) maps to the texel at the first byte of the image data (the bottom-left corner of the image).
-A value of (1.0, 1.0) maps to the texel at the last byte of the image data (the top-right corner of the image).
-Following these rules, accessing the texel in the center of the image requires specifying a texture coordinate of (0.5, 0.5).
+For 2D textures, normalized texture coordinates are values from 0.0 to 1.0 in both x and y directions.
+A value of (0.0, 0.0) specifies the texel in the top-left corner of the image.
+A value of (1.0, 1.0) specifies the texel in the bottom-right corner of the image.

 ![Visualizing Texture Coordinates](Documentation/TextureCoordinates.png)